 - How repayment can fit with your other financial goals

-To find a NFCC-certified student loan counselor, visit StudentLoanHelp.org and enter your information into the platform’s student loan “advice engine.”
-That way, Ribe explained, counselors can dive right into your situation — instead of spending time gathering data.
+To find a NFCC-certified student loan counselor, you can either enter your zip code in the NFCC’s agency locator or visit StudentLoanHelp.org.
+The latter route, Ribe explained, calls for you to create a financial profile, allowing counselors to dive right into your situation — instead of spending time gathering data.

-You can connect with a counselor immediately or schedule an appointment for later.
-Most charge between $50 and $200 per session and promise you’ll leave with a comprehensive game plan for paying back your student loans.
+You can then either connect with a counselor immediately or schedule an appointment for later.
+Most charge between $50 and $200 per session, and promise you’ll leave with a comprehensive game plan for paying back your student loans.

 If that cost seems out of reach, don’t despair.
-Since the NFCC and its member agencies are nonprofits, they can’t refuse you services because you can’t pay, Ribe noted.
-So fill out your information, and if an agency determines you can’t afford its services, it’ll work with you on a fair price — which sometimes will be nothing.
+Since the NFCC and its member agencies are nonprofit, Ribe noted that they can’t refuse you services because you can’t pay.
+So fill out your information, and if an agency determines you can’t afford its services, it’ll work with you on a fair price — which will sometimes be nothing.